Personal Improvement

 You can save money on a move, shopping online, your electric bill, cleaning your house, eating out, and nearly anything else you spend money on.

-You don’t need the highest credit score possible (850 depending on which model) but if your score is 760 or higher, you’ll get the best rates.
-If you don’t know your credit score, you can get it for free, including the factors making up that score, at Credit Karma.
+25. You don’t need the highest credit score possible (850 depending on which model) but if your score is 740-779, you’re likely to get good rates.
+If you don’t know your credit score, you can get it for free, including the factors making up that score, at Credit Sesame.

-If your score is not at 760 or better, there are lots of things you can do to improve it and certain things like lowering your credit utilization will increase it by a lot and fast.
+If your score is not at 760 or better, there are lots of things you can do to improve it and certain things like:

-10. The key to becoming financially stable has less to do with how much you make than it does with how much you spend.
+29. The key to becoming financially stable has less to do with how much you make than it does with how much you spend.
 Spend less than you make and you’re halfway there.
 The most significant expense for most of us is housing.
-The rule of thumb is to keep total housing expenses at a third of your net income or less.
+The general rule of thumb is that total housing expenses (rent or mortgage payment, utilities, homeowner’s insurance, etc.) shouldn’t exceed 30% of your net income (your income after taxes).
+This is considered a safe and affordable level of housing expenditure.

 Get our best strategies, tools, and support sent straight to your inbox.